-Whistleblowers Are An Important Ally In Health care Fraud
+Whistleblowers Are An Important Ally In Health Care Fraud

 It can be very profitable for health care providers to swindle insurance companies and federally funded programs like Medicare, Medicaid and the Veterans Administration.
 Those programs provide billions of dollars’ worth of care.
-When a provider bills for work not performed or goods not delivered, it hurts taxpayers, people who are supposed to receive the services, and insurance premiums.
-Call Doug Cloud Law for help if you are a whistleblower.
+When a provider bills for work not performed or goods not delivered, it hurts taxpayers, people who are supposed to receive the services and insurance premiums.
+Contact Doug Cloud Law for help if you are a whistleblower.

 You Might Be Entitled To Part Of The Settlement

-If your actions contribute to the government recovering funds, you might be able to claim between 15 to 25 percent of the money that is recovered under the federal False Claims Act.
+If your actions contribute to the government recovering funds, you might be able to claim between 15 and 25 percent of the money that is recovered under the federal False Claims Act.
 This is the federal act used to combat fraud against the government.
 If your information leads to a successful False Claims Act, you may be entitled to a substantial share of the recovery.